Skip to main content

 • Titers are accepted with documentation by serological testing to have a protective antibody titer.

 *Measles and Mumps vaccines are not required if any of the follow occur: an individual who has been documented by serological testing to have a protective antibody titer against measles and mumps and submits the lab report; An individual born prior to 1957; or Enrolled in college or university for the first time before July 1, 1994.
 An individual entering college or university prior to July 1, 2008 is not required to receive a second dose of measles or mumps vaccine.
-Rubella is not required if any of the follow occur: 50 years of age or older; Enrolled in college or university before February 1, 1989 and after their 30th birthday; An individual who has been documented by serological testing to have a protective antibody titer against rubella and submits the lab report. **Live Viruses must be given on the same day or 28 days apart, for example, MMR and varicella.
+Rubella is not required if any of the follow occur: 50 years of age or older; Enrolled in college or university before February 1, 1989 and after their 30th birthday; An individual who has been documented by serological testing to have a protective antibody titer against rubella and submits the lab report along with ordering provider results interpretation. **Live Viruses must be given on the same day or 28 days apart, for example, MMR and varicella.

 Polio Requirement